jjmedinaariza/modelling_book/docs/05-inference.md

 You want to know the extent of intimate partner violence in a given country.
 You could look at police data.
 But not every instance of intimate partner violence gets reported to, or recorded by, the police.
 We know there is a large proportion of those instances that are not reflected in police statistics.
 You could do a survey.
 But it would not be practical to ask everybody in the country about this.
 So you select a sample and try to develop an estimate of what the extent of this problem is in the population based on what you observe in the sample.
 But, how can you be sure your sample guess, your estimate, is any good?
 Would you get a different estimate if you select a different sample?

 You conduct a study to evaluate the impact of a particular crime prevention program.
 You select a a number of areas as part of the study.
-Half of it you randomly allocate to your intervention and the othe half to your control or comparison group.
+Half of it you randomly allocate to your intervention and the other half to your control or comparison group.
 Imagine that you observe these areas after the intervention is implemented and you notice there is a difference.
 There is less crime in your intervention areas.
-How can you reach conclusions about the effectiveness of the intervetion based on observations of differences on crime in these areas?
+How can you reach conclusions about the effectiveness of the intervention based on observations of differences on crime in these areas?
 What would have happened if your randomisation would have split your sample in different ways, would you still be able to observe an effect?

 For this and similar problems we need to apply statistical inference: a set of tools that allows us to draw inferences from sample data.
 In this session we will cover a set of important concepts that constitute the basis for statistical inference.
 In particular, we will approach this topic from the **frequentist** tradition.

 It is important you understand this is not the only way of doing data analysis.
 There is an alternative approach, **bayesian statistics**, which is very important and increasingly popular.
 Unfortunately, we do not have the time this semester to also cover Bayesian statistics.
 Typically, you would learn about this approach in more advanced courses.

 Unlike in previous and future sessions, the focus today will be less applied and a bit more theoretical.
 However, it is important you pay attention since understanding the foundations of statistical inference is essential for a proper understanding of everything else we will discuss in this course.
+The code we cover *in the first few sections* this week won't be as instrumental for your assignment, so don't worry too much about fully trying to understand it.

 ##Generating random data

 For the purpose of today's session we are going to generate some fictitious data.
 We use real data in all other sessions but it is convenient for this session to have some randomly generated fake data (actually technically speaking pseudo-random data)[^1].

 So that all of us gets the same results (otherwise there would be random differences!), we need to use the `set.seed()`.
-Basically your numbers are pseudorandom because they're calculated by a number generating algorithm, and setting the seed gives it a number to "grow"" these pseudorandom numbers out of.
+Basically your numbers are pseudo random because they're calculated by a number generating algorithm, and setting the *seed* gives it a number to "grow"" these pseudo random numbers out of.
 If you start with the same seed, you get the same set of random numbers.

 So to guarantee that all of us get the same randomly generated numbers, set your seed to 100: